madfish-solutions/sol2ligo-course/src/content/numbers/content.md

 const b : nat = 5n
 ```

-Time is represented by unsigned integers are used in Solidity, but the TVM introduces own type for time - `timestamp`.
+In Solidity time is represented by unsigned integers, but Tezos VM introduces own type for time called `timestamp`.
 Only addition, subtraction, and comparison are defined for the type.